Using Large Language Models for Hyperparameter Optimization: Appendix

 \section{Appendix}

-Our appendix includes details on 2-dimensional landscape experiments in Section~\ref{app:toy}, HPOBench experiments in Section~\ref{app:hpobench}, dialogues of using LLMs as Tuning Assistants in Section~\ref{app:dialogues}, and trajectories of LLM responses in Section~\ref{app:toy_trajs}.
+Our appendix includes details for the HPOBench experiments in Section~\ref{app:hpobench} and code generation in Section~\ref{app:codegen}.
+We also include 2-dimensional landscape experiments in Section~\ref{app:toy}, dialogues of using LLMs as Tuning Assistants in Section~\ref{app:dialogues}, and trajectories of LLM responses in Section~\ref{app:toy_trajs}.